stenbror/PythonCoreFrameworkFunctional/README.md

 let node = "a and b or c" |> PythonCoreTokenizer.TokenizeFromString |> PythonCoreParser.ParseEvalInput

-Replace code in string with ant expressions in Python 3.10 and see the annotated syntax tree with token and trivia.
+Replace code in string with any expressions in Python 3.10 and see the annotated syntax tree with token and trivia.

+It will suppoirt the whole Python 3.10 grammar with statements and match statement added in 3.10 eventually.